nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 ![Capra_flipped](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Mammal-uces/Capra_flipped.jpg)

 Determining which taxa to 'flip' is arbitrary for disparity analysis, but for the tutorial dataset we will 'flip' those taxa with the same landmark directionalities as _Capra aegragrus_.
-That includes six other species: _Bos indicus_, _Bos taurus_, _Bubalus bubalus_, _Cricetulus griseus_, _Equus asinus_, and _Equus caballus_.
+That includes seven other species: _Bos indicus_, _Bos taurus_, _Bubalus bubalus_, _Cricetulus griseus_, _Equus asinus_, _Equus caballus_, and _Ovis aries_.
 In order to 'flip' taxa we can subtract the total length of the chromosome from the existing BWA-inferred landmark positions.
 We can find the total lengths of of the chromosomes in the ```Chromosome_lengths.tsv``` files we generated during **Step 2**.

 Species | Accession	  | Length (bp)
 ------------ | -------------  | -------------